Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     return (labels, logits)
 ```

-Annotation `-> tp.Callback[Tuple[tp.Numpy, tp.Numpy]]` means that this job function returns a `tuple` in which there are two elements whose type is `oneflow.typing.Numpy`, and the job function need to be called asynchronously.
+Annotation `-> tp.Callback[Tuple[tp.Numpy, tp.Numpy]]` means that this job function returns a `tuple` and each element is `tp.Numpy` and the job function needs to be called asynchronously.

 Thus, the parameter annotation of the corresponding callback function should be: